cer/event-sourcing-examples/README.md

 # Running the application

-To run the application you first need to set the SPRING_DATA_MONGODB_URI environment variable, which tells the view services how to connect to MongoDB.
+To run the application, you must to set the SPRING_DATA_MONGODB_URI environment variable, which tells the query services how to connect to MongoDB.

+There are a couple of different ways of running the application.

 ## Running the monolithic application